AI Access Control

 This creates a complete audit trail: "Search Tool, used by Research Bot, acting for Alice."

-Unlike traditional permissions that ask "can user X do Y?", agent capabilities are explicitly granted and scoped:
+Instead of asking "can user X do Y?", agent capabilities are explicitly granted and scoped:

 | Capability | Meaning |